unoplatform/uno.extensions/doc/Overview/Mvux/Advanced.md

 To utilize this pagination style, MVUX provides another `ListFeed` factory overload, the `AsyncPaginatedByCursor`.

-The signature oƒ this method is:
+The signature of this method is:

 ```c#
 public static IListFeed<T> AsyncPaginatedByCursor<TCursor>(TCursor firstPage, GetPage<TCursor, T> getPage)